mlhartme/stool/README.md

       cert: "${exec('cert.sh', stage)}"

 A class has a set of properties, and it can extend other classes (i.e. inherit all properties from it).
-You use classes to create new or publish into existing stages: all properties are evaluate to supply the configuration values.
+You use classes to create new or publish into existing stages: all properties are evaluate and define the configuration variables.

 You usually define classes in a `stage-class.yaml` file and attach it in a `stage-class` label attached to an image.

 Technically, the class specifies a Helm chart and how to compute its values

-### Properties
+### Properties and variables

 A property is the basic building block of a class.
 It has a name and a function.

-Every stage has the properties defined by it's class.
-The stage configuration is a set of property/value pairs, where the values were computed when the stage was created/last published.
+Stage variables are defined by the properties of its class.
+Stage variables are set by the associated property when the stage is created or published.

-Stages are configured via properties.
-Properties are part of the class definition and apply to one stage only, every stage has its own set of properties.
-A stage has one stage property for every class property.
-I.e. stages with different classes can have different properties.
+Stages are configured via variables.
+Variables apply to one stage only, every stage has its own set of variables, even if they are associated with the same property.
+A stage has one variable for every class property.

-The function is denoted as a string.
+The property function is denoted as a string.
 You can use [Freemarker](https://freemarker.apache.org) templating in it, and this provides a way to invoke shell scripts.

-You can inspect and adjust properties with [stool config](#sc-config).
-The initial value of a property is defined by the stage's class, either when the stage was created of published.
+You can inspect and adjust variables with [stool config](#sc-config).
+The initial value of a variable is defined by the associated property when the stage is created or published.

-Besides properties, every stage has status fields, you can view them with `sc status`.
-Status fields are key/values pairs like properties, but they are read-only.
+Besides variables, every stage has status fields, you can view them with `sc status`.
+Status fields are key/values pairs like variables, but they are read-only.

 TODO: common properties: metadataExpire, metadataContact, metadataComment, replicas, ...